huangyibo/huangyibo.github.io/_pages/about.md

 News
 ======
 ---
+- 12/2022 Our paper "An Ultra-Low Latency and Compatible PCIe Interconnect for Rack-scale Communication" is awarded "The Best Paper Awards" at the CoNEXT 2022 conference.
+Congratulations!
 - 11/2022 I am awarded "Distinguished RDMA Programming Instructor" by HPC-AI advisory council.
 - 09/2022 Our research work about how to use advanced PCIe interconnect to rearchitect Rack-Scale communication is accepted by CoNEXT 2022.
-Only 29 papers are accepted out of 151 submitted.
+Only 28 papers are accepted out of 151 submitted.
 Congratulations!
 - 09/2022 I officially join the CS department of RICE University as a Postdoc Associate working closely with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
 - 01/2022 I officially join ByteDance High-Speed Network Lab, Network Engineering Group, as a Network Engineer.
 - 12/2021 I get my Ph.D. in Fudan University.